KhronosGroup/SYCL-CTS/test_plans/spec-constants.md

   `kernel_handler::get_specialization_constant()` and make sure we get the same value back.

+### Spec constant defined in various ways and set via kernel_bundle

+* Same test as above, except set spec constants in a kernel_bundle, build the bundle and register the bundle with a handler.

 ### Spec constant defined in another translation unit

 * In one translation unit: